shredding/stellar-bot/README.md

 The stellar tip bot is there to thank people for help, be friendly, buy someone a coffee and spread the word about the amazing stellar network.

+## Use

+The stellar bot is currently live and actively used on reddit.
+[Here](https://www.lumenauts.com/tutorials/how-to-tip-with-the-stellar-subreddit-tipping-bot) is a tutorial on how to use it.

+We are actively working on twitter and slack integrations and it's easy to add your own integrations on top of it.

 ## Setup

 Check out the repo and install dependencies: